Why community orchards?

 - The Holistic Orchard, Michael Phillips

-- Community Orchards Handbook by Sue Clifford & Angela King
+- Community Orchards Handbook, Sue Clifford & Angela King

 Information on forest gardens / food forests coming soon...